tonai/Lightning-talks/JavaScript/01_Bases/03_DOM-and-events.md

 See this [codepen](http://codepen.io/tonai/pen/pJKoEj) for an example.

-If multiple event listeners are binded to the same element for the same event type, they will be triggered in the same order they were attached to that element.
+If multiple event listeners are bound to the same element for the same event type, they will be triggered in the same order they were attached to that element.

 For a unique user action, like a simple `click`, it also triggers other events like `mousedown` and `mouseup` which are respectively triggered before and after the `click` event.